JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.txt

 === HOW TO RUN ===
 Download all the files
-Open your terminal and enter the following command: python main.py Your Search An excel workbook will be created containing sheets of your result in the same directory as the download
+Open your terminal and enter the following command: python main.py Your Search An excel workbook will be created with your results in the same directory as the download

 EXAMPLE:
 Command: python main.py Gtx 1660 Super